Massachusetts Nursing Programs and Degrees Guide

 Undergraduate students pursuing a Bachelor of Science in Nursing (BSN) at Endicott College must complete between 126 and 128 credits, of both general college and nursing coursework, to fulfill degree requirements.
 Nursing majors will take such courses as acute care nursing, care of children, community health nursing, and psychosocial nursing.
 Students complete mandatory clinical practicums at one of approximately 60 affiliated public and private medical facilities in and around Boston.
 Nursing majors can become involved on campus by joining the Student Nurses Association.
 Graduates of the program will have the necessary qualifications to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 Emmanuel College’s Bachelor of Science in Nursing (BSN) program consists of 128 credits and generally takes four years to complete full time.
-Part time study is also allowed.
+Part-time study is also allowed.
 Core nursing curriculum consists of 36 credits focusing on health assessment, public health and the professional nurse, diversity in healthcare, and health promotion in nursing practice.
-Student must complete a practicum and a mandatory senior project.
-General college coursework typically falls into several categories, including social analysis, scientific inquiry, general studies, quantitative analysis, religious thought, and moral reasoning, aesthetic inquiry and historical consciousness.
+Students must complete a practicum and a mandatory senior project.
+General college coursework typically falls into several categories, including social analysis, scientific inquiry, general studies, quantitative analysis, religious thought, and moral reasoning, aesthetic inquiry, and historical consciousness.
 Prospective applicants may submit application materials online.